sserver224/XInput-Bass-Vibrator/README.md

 # XInput-Bass-Vibrator
 A program that vibrates XInput devices based on bass output from the default audio output

-Up to 4 controllers are supported.
+Up to 4 controllers are supported for versions 0.1.5 and earlier.
+For later versions, there is no controller limit, but adding more controllers may increase latency.

 This offers the functionality of acousto-haptic vests and gloves, but at a much lower price.